mzulfikari/api_drf/README.md

 📌 Project Overview
 This project is a RESTful API built with Django and Django REST Framework, offering features like user authentication, advertisement management, image uploads, and wall posts.
 It includes JWT authentication and Swagger documentation for API exploration.

 ⚙️ Prerequisites

-diff
+bash
 Copy
 Edit
-- Python 3.8+ installed
+Python 3.8+ installed
-cpp
+bash
 Copy
 Edit
-- Git installed (optional but recommended) rust
+Git installed (optional but recommended) bash
 Copy
 Edit
-- Recommended: virtualenv for environment isolation (or use built-in venv) 📥 Installation and Setup Guide
+Recommended: virtualenv for environment isolation (or use built-in venv) 📥 Installation and Setup Guide

-1. Clone the Repository
+Clone the Repository

 bash
 Copy
 Edit